6 Matrices

 7.5 Eigenvectors and Eigenvalues

-Consider this equation related Square matrix \mathbf{A}, column vector \mathbf{x}, and column vector \mathbf{b}:
+Consider this equation showing the relationship between a square matrix \mathbf{A}, a column vector \vec{x}, and a column vector \vec{b}:

 \mathbf{A}\vec{x}=\vec{b}

-Is there a non-zero vector \mathbf{v} that \mathbf{A} scales but does not rotate?
-If so, \mathbf{v} is an eigenvector.
-The value \lambda by which \mathbf{v} is scaled is the eigenvalue.
+Is there a non-zero vector \vec{v} that \mathbf{A} will scale but not rotate?
+If so, \vec{v} is an [eigenvector]{.defword title=“An eigenvector” of a matrix is a vector that the matrix does not rotate.}.
+The value \lambda by which \vec{v} is scaled is the eigenvalue.

 \mathbf{A}\vec{v}=\lambda\vec{v}